 Those of you familiar with the older editions of Latin Primer 1 are probably wondering what's different about these new editions.

 To begin, the content and teaching approach of this third edition is fundamentally the same as before.
-We have added a few exercises, moved some of the vocabulary around, etc., but these new editions won't force teachers or parents to struggle through a long period of adjustment.
-If anything, this new edition will be much, much
+We've added additional exercises, moved some of the vocabulary around, etc., but these new editions won't force teachers or parents to struggle through a long period of adjustment.
+If anything, this new edition will be much, much easier to use.